tildetown/rodo/README.md

 ## Legend

-`Items marked like this` are instructions for running on the command line
+`Items marked like this` are instructions for running on the command line or code.
+Do not include the initial `$` when running them.

-**Items marked like this** are keywords, buttons, variables or specific files/folders
+**Items marked like this** are important, keywords, buttons, variables or specific files/folders

 ## Platforms